MokiMobility/MokiManageSDK/README.md

 ### iOS
 [Download](https://github.com/MokiMobility/MokiManageSDK/tree/1.2.10)
- * bug fixed tahat causes crashes when app is running on iOS 9
+ * bug fixed that causes crashes when app is running on iOS 9

 ## 1.2.9